Get insider access

 Navigation Control Buttons

-The Roborock S7 has great automation features.
-You can use it without its companion app, as the physical buttons on the vacuum itself allow you to spot clean an area, clean its coverage area, or return to its dock.
-It's also fully compatible with the Auto-Empty Dock, which empties out its dustbin automatically.
+This vacuum has a great range of automation features.
+You can use it without its companion app, as the physical buttons on the vacuum allow you to spot-clean an area, clean its coverage area, or return to its dock.
+It's also fully compatible with the Auto-Empty Dock, which empties its dustbin automatically.
 You can purchase that separately or bundle it with the pricier Roborock S7+ model.

 9.0